A great concrete project will never achieve its full worth without sealers and coatings.

-Solvent-based Acrylics – this is by far the most widely-used sealers on the marker today.
-Because of its easy usage, commendable characteristics and color enhancing abilities, this type of sealer are often found on driveways, pool decks and concrete countertops.
-Solvent-based acrylics are basically an acrylic emulsion (plastic) dissolved in a solvent often times xylene, acetone or MEK or a combination of both.
-Once the sealer is applied, the solvent dissipates and leaves behind an acrylic sheet or coating that’s designed to protect the concrete surface from wear and tear as well as enhancing the concrete’s color.
+Solvent-based Acrylics – these are by far the most widely-used sealers on the market today.
+Because of its easy usage, commendable characteristics, and color-enhancing abilities, this type of sealer is often found on driveways, pool decks, and concrete countertops.
+Solvent-based acrylics are basically an acrylic emulsion (plastic) dissolved in a solvent often times xylene, acetone or MEK, or a combination of both.
+Once the sealer is applied, the solvent dissipates and leaves behind an acrylic sheet or coating designed to protect the concrete surface from wear and tear and enhance the concrete’s color.

 Water-based Acrylics – when you want a sealer that’s not that odorous, has a natural appearance and is environment-friendly, a water-based acrylic is the ultimate answer.
 Water based acrylics are often white or bluish in color when it is applied but will eventually dry clear.
 These acrylics are the best alternative indoors where solvents cannot be tolerated that much.
 Water based acrylics are often reserved for residential use because of its low-build property.
 They are mostly used for surfaces with an average traffic setting.
 These systems can leave a natural-looking finish that’s often hard to achieve with high-build coatings.

 Water-based Epoxy – these are professional epoxies that come in multi-component kits.
 This means that the product needs to be mixed before the application.
-These epoxies are measured with a part A and part B component and blended that creates both a drying and curing effect.
-Sealers or coatings that cure with chemical reaction are found to be more durable, thicker and more abrasion resistant.
+These epoxies are measured with a part A and part B component and blended which creates both drying and curing effect.
+Sealers or coatings that cure with chemical reaction are found to be more durable, thicker, and more abrasion resistant.
 They are also known for their good adhesion properties.
-And if you happen to have a damp surface, some water based epoxies can be applied to it that often creates a cure and seal effect and finish.
-Water based epoxies makes for a great finish and can also be used as a primary coat which could be where another coat can be applied.
+And if you happen to have a damp surface, some water-based epoxies can be applied to it that often creates a cure and seal effect and finish.
+Water-based epoxies make for a great finish and can also be used as a primary coat, where another coat can be applied.

-Polyurethanes – for high traffic and heavy wear, polyurethanes are the go to sealers.
-Polyurethanes are known for their excellent resistance to abrasions and its flexibility.
+Polyurethanes – for high traffic and heavy wear, polyurethanes are the go-to sealers.
+Polyurethanes are known for their excellent resistance to abrasions and their flexibility.
 Epoxies are always known for their good adhesion.
 But if you want to have both benefits, an epoxy primer with a bond coat can be combined with a polyurethane top coat.
-Polyurethanes are available in both water based and solvent based.
+Polyurethanes are available both water-based and solvent-based.

 Polyurea – these are designed for quick turnaround and industrial use.
 It’s a quick dry and has excellent adhesion all while maintaining its flexibility, UV stability and chemical resistance.
 It is quickly being recognized as a good garage floor coating system!